 The mages who had flown away and the fantasy words they used suddenly connected.

 He felt a chill run down his spine, and broke out in a cold sweat.
 "Maybe...
 These people, they really flew, didn't they?
 Are you really witches and wizards?"

 "Of course we are!
+Not witches, they are nothing like us.
+Wizards though, that is what we are.
+A witch is a heretic against the founder.
 Now, let go of my shoulders!
 You shouldn't even be talking to me!"